RulyOctareza/MySwiftApp/README.md

-# MySwiftApp
+# RestaurantApp

 ## Overview
-MySwiftApp is a simple iOS application that showcases a list of items, each with an image and detailed information.
+RestaurantApp is a simple iOS application that showcases a list of items, each with an image and detailed information.
 The app includes a main page for displaying the items, a detail page for viewing more information about a selected item, and an about page that provides user identity information.

 ## Features
 - Main Page: Displays a list of at least 10 different items with images and titles.